Conducting clinical trials

 • Ensure that information in the Investigator’s Brochure (IB) is concise, objective and kept up to date

-• Ensure that the clinical trial is conducted by or under the supervision of a qualified PI
+• Ensure that the clinical trial is conducted by or under the oversight of a qualified PI

 • Ensure that the clinical trial is conducted at location(s) specified in the clinical trial application

-• Carry out functions of the sponsor, and ensures any person to whom the sponsor has delegated to carry out the functions of the sponsor carries out their respective functions, in accordance with the principles of Good Clinical Practice (GCP)
+• Carry out the duties and functions of the sponsor, and ensures any person to whom the sponsor has allocated trial-related activities does so in accordance with the principles of Good Clinical Practice (GCP)

 • Put and keep in place arrangements to ensure compliance with the principles of GCP